 “When you play for 1.4 billion people, when you go out to play the Davis Cup or the Olympics, it’s a different feeling altogether,” the Indian tennis player added.

 Athletes across multiple disciplines have spoken of being in the zone in the past.
 It’s believed to happen when an individual enjoys a supreme state of focus that allows them to compete at their peak.

 In essence, when Leander Paes and other athletes have been in the zone, they were completely immersed in their craft and absorbed by what they were doing to the point where only they and their objective existed in the nexus of space and time.

-Getting to that state isn’t easy or frequent but Leander Paes believes he had discovered it in 1996 Atlanta.
+Getting to that state isn’t easy but Leander Paes believes he had discovered it in 1996 Atlanta.

 “After losing to Andre Agassi in the semi-finals (where he had ruptured a few tendons in his wrist), I was in a hard cask for 24 hours and the morning of the bronze medal match where I came to play Fernando Meligeni, I realised that it was more mind over matter on that day,” Leander Paes explained.